Excel Christian School: History

 Excel Christian School opened in August 2003 in leased classroom space on Baring Boulevard, large enough to serve between 50–80 students in grades K–12.
-It was located next to a YMCA which the school panned to ue "for sports, recreation, PE programs and breaks".
+It was located next to a YMCA which the school planned to use "for sports, recreation, PE programs and breaks".

 In 2006, the school opened a second site, on Odie Boulevard, for its 75 middle school and high school students, with room enough to expand enrollment to 160 students.
 The site included a 560-seat auditorium planned for use with a new fine arts curriculum.

 The elementary school program moved in 2008 to the Hope Chapel campus of University Family Fellowship, a larger location with 6,000 square feet of space, to allow expanding enrollment from 40 students in the elementary program up to 140 students.
 In Fall 2008 the school also began the accreditation process of the Association of Christian Schools International, and as of 2021 it is accredited.

 In March 2015, the school began fundraising for a down payment to buy the former YMCA property at Baring Boulevard and Rockwood Drive.